Luzin7/confectus/README.md

 #### Package Manager Compatibility

 - Confectus is compatible with various package managers, including npm, Yarn, pnpm, and bun.
 You can choose the package manager that best suits your workflow during the configuration process.

+#### Cross-Platform Compatibility

+- **Linux and Windows Support:** Confectus now seamlessly works on both Linux and Windows environments, providing a consistent experience across different operating systems.

+#### Testing Options

+- Confectus introduces testing options, allowing you to test your setup and configurations for a smoother development process.

 ## Key Features

 - **Simple Configuration:** Confectus makes setting up your development environment an easy and effective task.
-- **Linux Compatibility:** Currently, Confectus supports Linux environments, making it even more user-friendly.
+- **Cross-Platform Compatibility:** Confectus supports both Linux and Windows environments, making it even more user-friendly.

 ## Installation